trecpodcasts/trecpodcasts.github.io/participant-instructions-2021.md

 ### Topics for the Fixed-length Segment Retrieval Task

-Topics will consist of a topic number, keyword query, a query type, and a description of the user’s information need.
-The query types in 2021 will be "topical" and "known-item".
+Topics consist of a topic number, keyword query, a query type, and a description of the user’s information need.
+The query types in 2021 are "topical" and "known-item".

+The test topics for 2021 are found on the active participants' <a href="https://trec.nist.gov/act_part/tracks/podcast/podcasts_2021_topics_test.xml">site at NIST</a>.
+You need to <a href="">register for the track</a> to be able to access them.

 ### Topical queries

-Most of the segment retrieval queries will be of this type.
+40 of the 50 segment retrieval queries are of this type.

 ```
 <topic>